EU facing three more years of Kaczyński-ism

 But for his part, the runner-up, from the opposition Civic Platform party, said Sunday's result showed that 57 percent of the country "wants change".

-He appealed to Polish women, especially, to shun PiS in the run-off.
+He appealed to Polish women, especially, to back him in the run-off.

 He said Poland needed an opposition president "who kept a close watch on the hands of power [government]".

-"This campaign is not about left and right, conservatism or liberalism, it's about democracy and the democratic respect for the rights of minorities," Trzaskowski added.
+"This campaign is not about left and right, conservatism or liberalism, it's about democracy and the democratic respect for the rights of minorities," Trzaskowski said.

+Duda was no more than "Kaczyński's notary, his pen [for signing laws]", a Trzaskowski aide added, referring to the powerful PiS party chairman, Jarosław Kaczyński.

-"We've had enough!", people chanted at his post-election rally.
+"We've had enough!", people chanted at the opposition rally.

-The Poland that PiS and its powerful party chairman, Jarosław Kaczyński, have built over the past five years has already triggered four lawsuits and an unprecedented sanctions procedure by the European Commission.
+Poland has, over the past few years, already triggered four lawsuits and an unprecedented sanctions procedure by the European Commission.

-Kaczyński is likely to see Poland's future EU funds cut in punishment for his abuses of European norms.
+It is likely to see its future EU funds cut in punishment for PiS abuses of European norms.

-And his rule has even prompted talk that Poland might, one day, like the UK did, crash out of the EU due to PiS' dismantling of independent courts and disregard for primacy of EU law.
+And Kaczyński's rule has even prompted talk that Poland might, one day, like the UK did, crash out of the EU due to his dismantling of independent courts and disregard for primacy of EU law.

-It was also "really sad" when politicians "target minorities for potential political gains", EU values commissioner Věra Jourová said ahead of Sunday.
+It was "really sad" when politicians "target minorities for potential political gains", EU values commissioner Věra Jourová also said ahead of Sunday.

 Corona vote

-Meanwhile, Duda might already have won if the election had been held, as PiS had planned, in early May, in the middle of the coronavirus lockdown.
+Meanwhile, Kaczyński's man might already have won if the election had been held, as PiS had planned, in early May, in the middle of the coronavirus lockdown.

-Duda was riding high because he was on TV all the time fighting the crisis, while his opponents could not campaign.
+Duda was riding high because he was on TV all the time talking about the crisis, while his opponents could not campaign.

 But the PiS stunt failed when a minor coalition partner rebelled on public health grounds.